 Writing SEO copy is fundamental to any blog writing endeavour.
+This is especially those in SEO who write for us.
 Since the rise of semantic search and the Google Panda updates, many SEO experts are now convinced that ‘quality’ has all but replaced ‘backlinks’ as the #1 ranking factor in Google algorithms.
 So the benefits to writing excellent copy have increased – but has the quality of your copywriting improved along with it?
 Perhaps not.

 It appears that people have the wrong idea of what SEO copy really is.
 They assume it means doing preliminary keyword research and incorporating these terms into your blog wherever possible – and that’s it.
 While keyword research is part of the process, SEO copy involves far more than that.
 It means accounting for a range of on-site and off-site features that, if ignored, doom your nicely written blog posts to the back pages of a SERP.

 SEO Copy is a Cyclical Process

 The writer producing content for a site should always have two focus goals in mind: engage with a target audience and solve some kind of issue, or problem.
 In order cover all the tasks involved in content production, the best way to integrate SEO best-practices is by imaging the entire blog writing process as a continuous cycle.

 Elements of the cycle are:

 There should always be keyword research done before an editorial calendar is filled out.
 Often times this relationship is reversed for clients, who may have tons of blog ideas but very small grasp of what keywords they can realistically try and rank for.
 It is much easier to take a list of strategic keywords and create blogs around them that solve a problem or issue for your customers.
 Those who SEO write for us understand this.